rust-embedded/embedonomicon/src/memory-layout.md

 pub static RESET_VECTOR: unsafe extern "C" fn() -> ! = Reset;
 ```

-We use `extern "C"` to tell the compiler to lower the function using the C ABI instead of the Rust
+The hardware expects a certain format here, to which we adhere by using `extern "C"` to tell the
-ABI, which is unstable, as that's what the hardware expects.
+compiler to lower the function using the C ABI, instead of the Rust ABI, which is unstable.

-To refer to the reset handler and reset vector from the linker script we need them to have a stable
+To refer to the reset handler and reset vector from the linker script, we need them to have a stable
 symbol name so we use `#[no_mangle]`.
-We need fine control over the location of `RESET_VECTOR` so we
+We need fine control over the location of `RESET_VECTOR`, so we
-place it on a known section, `.vector_table.reset_vector`.
+place it in a known section, `.vector_table.reset_vector`.
 The exact location of the reset handler
-itself, `Reset`, is not important so we just stick to the default compiler generated section.
+itself, `Reset`, is not important.
+We just stick to the default compiler generated section.

 Also, the linker will ignore symbols with internal linkage, AKA internal symbols, while traversing
-the list of input object files so we need our two symbols to have external linkage.
+the list of input object files, so we need our two symbols to have external linkage.
 The only way to
 make a symbol external in Rust is to make its corresponding item public (`pub`) and *reachable* (no
 private module between the item and the root of the crate).